-People with poor appetites tend to eat empty calories like candy, chips, ice cream and baked goods to gain weight.
+People with poor appetites tend to eat high calorie foods like candy, chips, ice cream, and baked goods to gain weight.

-Even though these kinds of foods might seem more appetizing and contain high amounts of calories, they’re a bad idea since they provide very few nutrients.
+These kinds of foods might seem more appetizing and contain high amounts of calories, but they are often lacking in other important nutrients, including protein, vitamins, and minerals.

-For example, instead of ice cream for dessert, you can eat 1 cup of plain Greek yogurt.
+For example, instead of ice cream for dessert, you can eat 1 cup of plain, full-fat Greek yogurt.
 Add some berries and cinnamon for sweetness.

 Similarly, if you feel like eating pizza, you can make your own and add extra veggies and some protein for extra nutrients.

-Summary: Decrease your intake of empty calories.
-Instead, make easy substitutions to focus on more nutritious foods that contain protein, healthy fats and whole grains.
+Decrease your intake of empty calories.
+Instead, make easy substitutions to focus on more nutritious foods that contain protein, healthy fats, and whole grains.

-Another way to increase your appetite and ensure you’re eating enough during the day is to add more calories to your meals.
+Another way to ensure you’re eating enough during the day is to add more calories to your meals.

-- Add 100 calories: Spread some peanut butter on apple slices for a snack.
+- Add 204 calories: Spread 2 tbsp (32 g) of peanut butter on apple slices for a snack.

 Simple additions like these can pack more healthy calories into your meals and increase your total calorie intake.

-Summary: Add calorie-rich ingredients as you’re preparing your meals to consume more calories throughout the day.
+Add calorie-rich ingredients as you’re preparing your meals to consume more calories throughout the day

 Cooking and eating a meal with others may help stimulate your appetite more than eating alone.